weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/multi2vec-clip.md

 To debug if your inference container is working correctly, you can send queries to the vectorizer module's inference container directly, so you can see exactly what vectors it would produce for which input.

-To do so, you need to expose the inference container. in your Docker-compose add something like
+To do so – you need to expose the inference container in your Docker Compose file – add something like this:

 ```yaml
 ports: